 The mango in this recipe is optional.
 I don’t know if you can really taste that one mango, but it does add flavor to the salsa.
 You can either leave it out entirely, or reduce the amount of peaches and replace with the same amount of chopped mangos if you want more mango flavor.

-Before you start chopping up the vegetables, place your canner on the stove so the water can start heating up.
+Before you start chopping up the vegetables, place your boiling water canner on the stove so the water can start heating up.

 To sterilize your jars, place your jars, lids, and rings in the dishwasher and run the sanitize cycle.
 For this recipe you will need 5 pint sized jars.